 What support is there for my child’s overall wellbeing?

-The adults available in school for your child include their class teacher and teaching assistant, Safeguarding Director (Margaret Peasgood) and SENDCo (Stacey Herbert).
-The main support systems in place are Family Groups and Student Council.
+There are a number of adults available in school to support your child, these include: their class teacher; their year group teaching assistants; their Assistant Headteacher and the SENDCo.
 Individual children may have another support system in place for them as part of a specific programme.
 This may involve working alongside outside agencies such as the Health Service, and/or specialist educational services.

 How is SEN&D support allocated to children at our School?

 The school budget is received from Derby City Local Authority, which includes funding to support children and young people with SEN&D. This is for each pupil on the SEN&D register per academic year, it is called ‘SEN Notional funding’ and equates to approximately 10 hrs support per week.
 The Senior Leadership Team decides on the budget allocation for SEN&D in consultation with the school governors, on the basis of needs within the school.
 The Senior Leadership Team, School Business Manager and SENDCo discuss information they have about children who have a SEND including those: already receiving extra support; needing extra support and who have been identified as not having made as much progress as expected.
 All resources/training and support are reviewed regularly and changes made as necessary.
 Learners will be taken off the SEN&D register if and when targets/outcomes have been achieved.